Cosmas-Emeka/alx-pre_course/0x01-git/README.md

-Updated It's a pleasure learning at ALX
+Up to date It's a pleasure learning at ALX